-Dr. Baylor is a distinguished staff scientist in the Fusion and Materials for Nuclear Systems Division of the Oak Ridge National Laboratory (ORNL), involved with plasma fueling and transport studies in the field of magnetic fusion energy and in the development of nanotechnology.
-He is the author or coauthor of over 140 papers published in journals and 75 in conference proceedings.
-He is an inventor of 5 patents that have been granted to ORNL.
+Dr. Baylor is a distinguished staff scientist in the Fusion and Materials for Nuclear Systems Division of the Oak Ridge National Laboratory (ORNL), engaged with plasma fueling and transport studies in the field of magnetic fusion energy and in the development of fusion technology.
+He is the author or coauthor of more than 250 papers published in journals and 130 in-conference proceedings.
+He is an inventor of five patents that have been granted to ORNL.

 Since 1989 he has served as a research staff member in ORNL’s Fusion Energy Division.
 Before that time he was an instrumentation engineer supporting magnetic fusion experiments at ORNL.
 His engineering experience consists of cryogenic instrumentation, plasma diagnostics, computer data acquisition, and programmable logic controls.